English Key Stage 4

 Year 10

-Year 10 Curriculum Overview Topic Content and skills
+Curriculum OverviewTopicContent and skills

-Term 2 GCSE English Language Paper 1 Section A – reading and analysing fiction texts Students will explore a variety of writing styles of fiction writers from the 19th, 20th and 21st centuries, analysing how writers use language, structure and form to put across their ideas and evaluating the texts to equip them with the skills needed for their GCSE mock exam this term.
+Term 1GCSE English Language Paper 1 Section A – reading and analysing fiction textsStudents will explore a variety of writing styles of fiction writers from the 19th, 20th and 21st centuries, analysing how writers use language, structure and form to put across their ideas and evaluating the texts to equip them with the skills needed for their GCSE Language exam.Students will also complete a cold read of A Christmas Carol by Charles Dickens and discuss theme, characters and intentions.

-GCSE English Language Paper 1 Section B – Writing imaginatively Students will focus on honing their writer’s voice in a series of lessons that develops students to think like a writer and write like one!
+GCSE English Language Paper 1 Section B – Writing imaginativelyStudents will focus on honing their writer’s voice in a series of lessons that develops students to think like a writer and write like one!
 They will be exploring a range of genres including thriller, gothic and detective fiction.
 Students will be exposed to a range of challenging texts from the 19th, 20th and 21st Century to explore and analyse how writers create atmosphere and tension to apply their findings to their own writing.

 Year 11

-Unseen Poetry and Power and Conflict Poetry Students will explore the language and structural techniques used by authors to present ideas in poetry.
+Term 1Unseen Poetry and Power and Conflict PoetryStudents will explore the language and structural techniques used by authors to present ideas in poetry.
 Students will analyse a variety of poetic structures and forms and explore how poetry is used to communicate big ideas about life throughout history.
 Students will also study poems from the AQA Power and Conflict Anthology for GCSE English Literature, considering how the social, cultural and historical context of poems has influenced writers whilst developing skills of critical interpretation, analysis and comparison.

-Term 2 A Christmas Carol Students will explore the social and historical context of the Victorian period and analyse how the famous author used language, themes and struture to appeal to Victorian readers and address social inmequalities of the Victorian period.
-Students will be required to analyse a theme or character within an extract and elsewhere in the play as a whole so will study plot, characters, themes and Dickens’ use of langauge whilst developing skills of critical interpretation.
+A Christmas CarolStudents will explore the social and historical context of the Victorian period and analyse how the famous author used language, themes and structure to appeal to Victorian readers and address social inequalities of the Victorian period.
+Students will be required to analyse a theme or character within an extract and elsewhere in the play as a whole so will study plot, characters, themes and Dickens’ use of language whilst developing skills of critical interpretation.

-Revision Students will recap knowledge and skills learnt throughout the year, focusing on key areas in which they need more practice, in order to prepare for their final exams.
+Term 3RevisionStudents will recap knowledge and skills learnt throughout the year, focusing on key areas in which they need more practice, in order to prepare for their final exams.

-How can I help my child prepare for their GCSE’s?
+How can I help my child prepare for their GCSEs?

 • Reading for pleasure at all ages helps improve vocabulary and students’ own writing – if they can fit it in reading anything they find interesting will help your child improve their English skills.
+We have collated a list of suggested further reading (KS4 Reading list

 • Ask them about the texts they’ve studied – English Literature is all about creating a personal response to a text so the more they talk about the texts the better they’ll get at writing about them!
 Ask questions such as: what is their favourite poem?
 Which poem do they hate?
 What happens in An Inspector Calls?
 Do you dislike any of the characters in A Christmas Carol?
 Etc.